416d72/araneus/conclusion.md

 ### QT
 - Embedding shortcuts in QT designer app templates instead of using event listener in the controller.
 - Figured out how to load several Qt windows thanks to this old answer [here](http://python.6.x6.nabble.com/QCoreApplication-exec-The-event-loop-is-already-running-tp1795366p1795378.html)
+- Learnt how to control the visibility of columns in Qtreeview thanks to [that answer](https://stackoverflow.com/a/26675732/7301680)

 And here are things that I'd like to learn deeper in the near future:
 -